Inria-Empenn/anima.github.io/community/index.md

 # Anima contributors

 <p align="justify">
 We thank the contributors over the years for their valuable corrections and updates to the software.
-You can yourself join the crowd by getting involved on the Anima Github repositories available from the <a href="{{ site.base-url }}downloads">downloads page</a>.
+You can yourself join the crowd by getting involved on the Anima Github repositories available from the <a href="{{ site.base-url }}downloads/">downloads page</a>.
 </p>

 {% for contributor in site.data.contributors %}